angular/angular/aio/content/guide/service-worker-config.md

 *   Negative glob patterns are not supported
 *   `?` is matched literally; that is, it matches *only* the character `?`
+*   `$` is a special character in regex that matches the end of a line and will not be escaped in the internal conversion from glob to regex format.
+Be aware that you have to escape it yourself, otherwise your url can result in an unmatchable regular expression.

+**Example**: `foo/bar/$value` is an unmatchable expression because it is impossible to have a string that has any characters after it has ended.
+*   `$` will not be added from the internal conversion from glob to regex format at the end of the url(s).
+If not present, the expression can result in unexpected behavior.
+As a workaround, it is highly recommended to add `$` yourself at the end of the url(s).

+**Example** `/foo/bar/*.js` will match any .js file but also any .json file.

+* `^` is another character with a special meaning in a regular expression and matches the position before the first character in a string.
+This character will not be added in the conversion from glob to regex and it is recommended to add `^` yourself at the beginning of the url(s).

 ### `version`